Mohamed-Fouad-Nassar/Sparkel/README.md

 # Sparkel
-HTML, CSS and SCSS Design has Name: Sparkel Restaurant From: https://www.graphberry.com/
+HTML, CSS and SCSS Design has Name: Sparkel From: https://www.graphberry.com/